ahdinosaur/leds-101/README.md

 ## outline

-1. what are programmable LEDs?
+1. programmable LEDs, what are they?
-2. how do you control the LEDs? (arduino and basic programming)
+2. how do you control them? (arduino and basic programming)
-3. how do you connect to/from the LEDs? (soldering strips, JST plugs)
+3. how do you connect to/from them? (soldering strips, JST plugs)
-4. how do you power the LEDs? (buck converters + 12v batteries or 18650s or AAs)
+4. how do you power them? (buck converters + 12v batteries or 18650s or AAs)
+5. how do you diffuse them?

 with a bonus round of 'how to order the good shit from AliExpress'.